 New this year: Ride Cincinnati 2023 participation is required to be eligible for the Fall 2023, Cancer Survivorship, and Spring 2024 Pilot Project Award Program cycles.
-For this collaborative funding opportunity, Ride Cincinnati participation is required for ALL co-Pls.
 Participation is defined as being registered for Ride Cincinnati as an in-person or virtual rider and raising a minimum of \$50 by the date of the event on September 17, 2023.
 Satisfying the Ride Cincinnati eligibility requirement is based on the fiscal year (July 1st-June 30th) and participating makes you eligible for the funding cycles held during the same fiscal year: Fall, Cancer Survivorship, and Spring.
 New Cancer Center members who did not have a UC faculty appointment at the time of Ride Cincinnati will be eligible to apply for funding; eligibility for the following fiscal years will be dependent on Ride Cincinnati participation.
 New Cancer Center members who did have a UC faculty appointment at the time of Ride Cincinnati will be ineligible for funding until they participate in the following year's event.